Twitter appoints Jack Dorsey CEO, seeks new chairman

 Tech news website Re/code first reported Dorsey's permanent appointment last week.
 Dorsey will remain on Twitter's board.
 Costolo resigned from the board on Sept.
 30.

-Adam Bain, previously Twitter's president and head of revenue and once considered a favourite for the top job, was named chief operating officer.
+Adam Bain, previously Twitter's president and head of revenue and once considered a favorite for the top job, was named chief operating officer.

 Twitter's shares rose 5.8 percent to $27.84 on the New York Stock Exchange.